11th Legislative District Democratic Organization

 Section 3: All membership meetings are open to the public.

-Section 4: Members shall be sent a meeting notice, including a proposed agenda, approximately five days prior to each meeting.
+Section 4: Members shall be sent a meeting notice, including a proposed agenda, at least five days prior to each meeting.

 Section 5: Fifteen (15) members shall constitute a quorum for the conduct of business at a membership meeting.